-If you're looking for another traditional Czech experience - and one where you won't have to worry about a language barrier - take an hour to enjoy a black light theatre show.
+If you're looking for a traditional Czech experience without a language barrier - take an hour to enjoy a black light theatre show.

 These shows don't have dialogue, but they still manage to evoke strong emotions and use audience participation.